 Approaching from Chestergate, go straight on (bearing slightly to the left) into Prestbury Road – this is to the right of Wilsons hairdressers (with a rainbow in the window at present).
 Take the next right onto Grosvenor Street (just before the Footcare Clinic), then first left onto Riseley Street.
-The practice entrance is about 3/4 of the way along, set back between the colourful Footsteps Nursery gate and the Masons building.
+The practice entrance is about 3/4 of the way along, set back between the wooden Footsteps Nursery gate and the Masons building.

-Parking on Whalley Hayes car park is straight on and to the right once you have got onto Grosvenor Street, then cross Grosvenor Street onto Riseley Street and walk along the road to find the entrance on the right immediately after Footsteps Nursery gate.
+Parking on Whalley Hayes car park is straight on and to the right once you have got onto Grosvenor Street, then cross Grosvenor Street onto Riseley Street and walk along the road to find the entrance on the right immediately after Riseley House and a wooden Nursery gate.

 By foot approaching from Cumberland Street

 On foot if you approach the practice from the front you CAN now come into the front OR you can carry on to the right (if you are facing the building) past the long grey stone wall (this is the Masons car park) and turn left at the railing, just before the pedestrian crossing.

-This is Riseley Street, go past the Masons, our car park entrance is between it and the green Footprints Nursery gate, which itself is next to Riseley House.
+This is Riseley Street, go past the Masons, our car park entrance is between it and the wooden Footprints Nursery gate, which itself is next to Riseley House.
 Signage says the practice is there.

 Can we park in your car park?